Rawsh100/AI-Career-Copilot/README.md

 # 🚀 AI Career Copilot — Resume Analyzer + RAG Chatbot

-AI Career Copilot is a **GenAI-powered Resume Assistant** built using **LLMs, RAG (Retrieval Augmented Generation), Vector Databases, and Streamlit UI**.
+AI Career Copilot is a Generative AI application that analyzes resumes and allows users to chat with their resume using Retrieval Augmented Generation (RAG).

-It helps users:

-✅ Analyze resumes using AI HR feedback
-✅ Chat with resume using RAG chatbot
-✅ Generate grounded answers using embeddings + FAISS.
+The project demonstrates practical usage of LLMs, embeddings, vector databases, and conversational AI.

 ---

 ## ⭐ Features

-### ✅ AI Resume Analyzer
+### ✅ Resume Analyzer

-- Upload Resume PDF
+- Upload resume PDF
 - AI HR evaluation using GPT
-- Resume Score
+- Resume score and feedback
-- Strengths & Weaknesses
+- Strengths and weaknesses analysis.
-- Improvement Suggestions

 ---